MichaelRoth42/Juicy-Blog-Stuff/CitizenDeveloper.md

   - Low Code platform = more citizen devs?

 ## Definition - What is Citizen Development?
 The Low Code Revolution allows companies of all sizes to innovate and drive digitalization continuously to let their busines thrive.
+They do this by using Low- and No Code platforms so employees get the chance of writing their own workflows and apps without the need to write code.
-Employees with basic knowledge of spreadsheets and databases can build workflows and even applications to meet business needs in their personal work environment.
+Employees with basic knowledge of spreadsheets and databases can build workflows and even applications to meet business needs in their personal work environment (at least that's what Microsoft promises 😉)

 The idea is not new, over years have Excel Power User create almost database/apps with their own makros in Excel.
 Low Code app development is very similar.
 Giving the user the ability to solve problems and optimize work processes is something we do since a long time.